FrankWorldview/blockchain/React.md

 ## React Update Flow

-Calling setState (setXXX) does NOT immediately update the UI.
+Calling a state setter (e.g., `setState` or `setCount`) does NOT immediately update the UI.

 React will:

-1. Schedule updates (may be batched)
+1. schedule updates (may be batched)
-2. Re-render the component
+2. re-render the component
-3. Then `useEffect` runs
+3. then `useEffect` runs

-Multiple setState calls may be batched together, resulting in a single re-render.
+Multiple state updates may be batched together, resulting in a single re-render.

-👉 setState → schedule updates (may be batched) → re-render → then `useEffect` runs
+👉 `setState` → schedule updates (may be batched) → re-render → then `useEffect` runs

 ---